-- Total energy consumption is probably one of the most important parameters of a WSN as the sensor nodes are often deployed in areas where battery replacement is infeasible [8].
-Wireless communication is a major contributer to the energy budget of a node.
-In this paper we focus on minimizing the total energy consumed by all nodes for communication purposes. - The transport capacity metric represents the sum of ratedistance products over all the active links.
-It is measured in bit-meters and was first introduced by [19].
-The idea behind this measure is to capture both the notion of the overall rate and distance that the information travels in a network. - Hop-diameter is another important metric which reflects the depth of the data gathering tree, i.e. the maximum number of hops from any of the sensor nodes to the base station.
+- The transport capacity metric represents the sum of ratedistance products over all the active links.
+It is measured in bit-meters and was first introduced by [14].
+The idea behind this measure is to capture both the notion of the overall rate and distance that the information travels in a network. - Hop-diameter is another important metric which reflects the depth of the data gathering tree, i.e. the maximum number of hops from any of the sensor nodes to the base station. - The stretch of the paths connecting sensor nodes to the base station.
+The distance stretch factor has a strong effect on the quality of geographic routing protocols [13].
+These protocols use greedy forwarding decisions based on the geographic progress towards the destination, thus having a low distance stretch factor in the underlying topology graph is essential for efficient and successful geographic routing.